Home Earthquake Emergency Kit List With Their Uses

-Have you heard of the San Andreas fault in California, Cascadia fault zone in the Pacific Northwest or the New Madrid fault in Missouri?
-Even Las Vegas is at risk of serious earthquakes.
-So you’re probably here because you’ve realized it’s about time to prepare your home earthquake emergency kit.
 In this post, I’m not going to try and scare you or convince you that you need to be prepared.
-I’m only going to talk to you about the what supplies should be in your emergency kit and how to use them.
-You can print this post and attached to your emergency kit too.
+I’m only going to talk to you about what supplies should be in your emergency kit and how to use them.
+You can print this post and store it in your emergency earthquake kit too.

-Here’s a list of the first aid supplies that you need in your earthquake kit.
+So here’s a list for a “REAL” first aid kit that you need in your earthquake kit:

 - Trauma Dressings.
-Use for bleeding and wounds.
+Use for severe bleeding and wounds.
 Watch my video on how to stop and control bleeding here.
-We have 10pcs.
-4×4 gauze pads (used for minor to moderate wounds or bleeding) and 3pcs.
-5×9 (use for severe bleeding) Trauma dressings in our kit.
+We have 3pcs.
+5×9 (use for severe bleeding) Trauma dressings and 10pcs. of 4×4 gauze pads (used for minor to moderate wounds or bleeding) and in our kit.

 - Thermal Blankets.
 Use for victims who are in shock to keep them warm (unconscious or unresponsive).
 You can watch my video on how to treat shock here.
 We include 4 of these in our kit.